DarthMDev/hgss_archipelago/README.md

 To make the `.apworld` file, run `make` within the root directory of the repository.

 ## Where Help is Needed

-* Better documentation! (`docs/setup_en.md` and `en_Pokemon Platinum.md`)
+- Better documentation! (`docs/setup_en.md` and `en_Pokemon HeartGold_SoulSilver.md`)
-* Better location labels.
+- Better location labels.
 In [`data_gen/locations.toml`](data_gen/locations.toml), for each location, simply modify the `label` field.
   No other changes necessary.
-* Correct logic.
+- Correct logic.
 There are probably some places with incorrect logic.
 If you find any of these, open up an issue, and I'll get to fixing it promptly.
-* Correct item classifications.
+- Correct item classifications.
 Some items may not be classified as `useful`, when they should be.
 To adjust these, in the `data_gen/items.toml` file, for each item that should be marked as useful, add the line `classification = "useful"` line.

 ## What is Missing

-* Encounter randomization and level scaling.
+- Encounter randomization and level scaling.
-* More victory conditions (including rules for fight area).
+- More victory conditions (including rules for fight area).
-* Trainersanity.
+- Trainersanity.
-* Dexsanity.
+- Dexsanity.
-* Various QOL things.
+- Various QOL things.

-## Credits
+## Credit for the base(Platinum)

+- Thanks to [ljtpetersen](https://github.com/ljtpetersen) for being the creator of pokemon platinum archipelago
-* Thanks to [Linneus](https://github.com/Linneus) for map changes and help with scripts/events/rules, as well as for creating item icons.
+- Thanks to [Linneus](https://github.com/Linneus) for map changes and help with scripts/events/rules, as well as for creating item icons.
-* Thanks to [gerbiljames](https://github.com/gerbiljames) for help with structuring the client and world.
+- Thanks to [gerbiljames](https://github.com/gerbiljames) for help with structuring the client and world.
-* Thanks to [ZobeePlays](https://github.com/ZobeePlays) and [Useless](https://github.com/UselessWater3) for location names.
+- Thanks to [ZobeePlays](https://github.com/ZobeePlays) and [Useless](https://github.com/UselessWater3) for location names.

+## Credit